-Professor Magee is the academic lead for the Facility for Imaging by Light Microscopy (FILM) in 2006 and was academic lead until 2019.
+Professor Magee established the Facility for Imaging by Light Microscopy (FILM) in 2006 and was academic lead until 2019.
 FILM is a multiuser facility in the Sir Alexander Fleming Building at South Kensington and ICTEM at Hammersmith campuses, currently with 12 microscopes (confocals, multiphotons, widefields, TIRF, superresolution, high content) providing access to state-of-the-art fluorescence microscopy.
 FILM has a highly experienced manager (Dr. A. Bruckbauer) and two support staff.
 The current academic lead is Professor Cristina Lo Celso.

-Professor Magee currently holds MRC and Wellcome Trust grants.
-He is also the Director of Postgraduate Studies for the NHLI and a Deputy Director of the Imperial College Graduate School.
+Professor Magee currently holds a Wellcome Trust grant.
+He was the Director of Postgraduate Studies for the NHLI (2009-2019) and a Deputy Director of the Imperial College Graduate School (2005-2020).